mrwweb/mrw-simplified-editor-wordpress/readme.txt

 = Block Editor Filters =

-- `mrw_block_blacklist` - An array of blocks hidden by default.
+- `mrw_disabled_blocks` - An array of blocks hidden by default.
 Add blocks to hide them or remove blocks from the array to show them.
-- `mrw_style_variations_blacklist` - Hides all default Block Style Variations.
+- `mrw_disabled_style_variations` - Hides all default Block Style Variations.
 Unset either an entire block's worth of variations or a specific one.
-- `mrw_block_editor_disable_settings` - An array of Block Settings hidden by the editor.
+- `mrw_disabled_block_editor_settings` - An array of Block Settings hidden by the editor.
 Current hidden settings:
 	- `drop-cap` - Drop Cap setting for Paragraph Block
 	- `image-file-upload` - Button to upload image directly rather than through Media Library in Image, Cover, Media & Text, and Gallery Blocks.
 	- `image-url` - Button to insert image from a URL rather than uploaded to Media Library in Image, Cover, Media & Text, and Gallery Blocks.